BuckeyeSoftware/rex/doc/CORE.md

 The following filesystem primitives are implemented:
   * `directory` Open and manipulate a directory.
   * `file` Open and manipulate files.
+  * `mmap` Map and treat memory as a file.

 ## Hints

 Many hints for the compiler:
+  * `assume_aligned` Hint that a given pointer is aligned.
+  * `empty_bases` Hint that base classes are empty to get EBO.
   * `force_inline` Used to force a function to inline.
   * `likely` To mark a branch as likely happening for better scheduling.
+  * `may_alias` Disable alias-analysis to aovid strict-aliasing optimizations from breaking code that requires undefined behavior.
   * `no_inline` Used to force a function to __not__ inline.
   * `restrict` Indicate that local variables to a function do not overlap in memory to avoid spills and loads.
   * `unlikely` To mark a branch as being unlikely for better scheduling.